LaurenSantos23/liri-node-app/README.md

 ### Screenshots of Code (Working and Not Working examples)

-* Example for spotify-this-song 'Heartbreak Hotel' (Working)
+* Example for spotify-this-song 'Umbrella' (Working)

 ![Spotify This Song Screenshot](img/spotify-this-song.png)